 The 2000 GUP (Condition A.2.c) allows Stanford University to install up to 50,000 sq. ft. as surge space during construction activities in the form of temporary trailers.
-During AR 9, there were no modular projects applied for or permitted; therefore, no changes to the temporary surge space during this reporting period.
+There was no addition to surge space in the AR 10 reporting period.